MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/unicode-and-ascii-support.md

     -   Virtual application name

--   The following objects for AMT and out of band management:
+-   The following objects for AMT and out-of-band management:

     -   The FQDN of the AMT-based computer